livingsocial/bundler-patch/BUNDLER.md

 First, make sure the current `bundle` command itself runs to completion on its own without any problems.

-The most frequent problems with this tool involve expectations around what gems should or shouldn't be upgraded.
+The most frequent problems involve expectations around what gems should or shouldn't be upgraded.
 This can quickly get complicated as even a small dependency tree can involve many moving parts, and Bundler works hard to find a combination that satisfies all of the dependencies and requirements.